When Not to Use Spinning Babies® Techniques

 - Do not let someone be vigorous with you.

-We support the Parteras and Healers of Mexico and Central America who learned the Rebozo from their elders and have life long experience.
+We support the Parteras and Healers of Mexico and Central America who learned the Rebozo manteada from their elders and have life long experience.
+Please learn context from them and not just a technique outside of the whole.

 The Forward-leaning Inversion is an amazingly effective technique for balancing the cervical ligaments.
 We’ve increased the clarity of how to do the steps in and out of the inversion.
 The website lists benefits and contraindications as well.